joana-nishimura-narazaki/joana-nishimura-narazaki/README.md

 ---

-## 📢 Seeking Opportunities

-I am actively looking for a **Junior Full Stack Developer** role where I can apply my skills to build innovative, efficient, and scalable solutions.
-Let’s connect and collaborate! 🚀

----

 ## 📫 How to Reach Me

 Feel free to reach out via email at [joana.narazaki45@gmail.com](mailto:joana.narazaki45@gmail.com) for collaboration or inquiries.